Lotus 1-2-3: Beginnings

 By early 1984, up to 23,000 copies of 1-2-3 were sold monthly.
 Despite Lotus including high-quality tutorial software, two dozen companies produced books, videocassettes, and other training tools for the spreadsheet.
-1-2-3 was a killer app for the IBM PC and compatibles, while hurting sales of computers that could not run it.
+1-2-3 was a killer app for the IBM PC and compatibles, while severely reducing sales of computers that could not run it.
 "They're looking for 1-2-3.
 Boy, are they looking for 1-2-3!"
 InfoWorld wrote.
 Noting that computer purchasers did not want PC compatibility as much as compatibility with certain PC software, the magazine suggested "let's tell it like it is.
 Let's not say 'PC compatible,' or even 'MS-DOS compatible.'
 Instead, let's say '1-2-3 compatible.
 PC clones' advertising did often prominently state that they were compatible with 1-2-3.
 An Apple II software company promised that its spreadsheet had "the power of 1-2-3".
-1-2-3's macro system was the world's most popular application-development language.
 Because spreadsheets use large amounts of memory, 1‐2‐3 helped popularize greater RAM capacities in PCs, and especially the advent of expanded memory, which allowed greater than 640k to be accessed.